f-neves/f-neves/README.md

 - 💬 How to reach me: neves.mecanica@gmail.com or click the links below

 - ⚡ Fun fact: I'm a Mechatronic Engineer.
 I've worked in a fertilizer company in HR and later in the Communication department.
 Also at an IT company, in Customer Success area.
-Now I want to work as a full-satck developer.
+Now I want to work as a full-stack developer.